DanielNeto/perfsonar-tools-docker/README.md

 >docker pull perfsonar/tools

 To run the container in the background, so others can test to you:
->docker run -d --net=host perfsonar/tools
+>docker run -d --tmpfs /run -v /sys/fs/cgroup:/sys/fs/cgroup:ro --cap-add SYS_PTRACE --net=host perfsonar/tools

 To get an interactive shell on the container, so you can run interactive tests to others: